DFW's Choice for Engineered Hardwood Flooring Installation

 The Lasting Beauty of Engineered Hardwood Flooring

-Engineered Wood Floors are Always Pre-Finished.
+Engineered Wood Floors are Pre-Finished.

-- Engineered Hickory Hardwood: Rich, hand-scraped hickory gives your house a timeless feeling.
+Rich, hand-scraped hickory gives your house a timeless feeling.

-- Engineered Oak Hardwood: Traditional red oak is inexpensive and always looks great.
+Traditional red oak is inexpensive and always looks great.

-- Engineered Maple Hardwood: Maple has an elegant finish, appropriate for dining rooms, living rooms, and family rooms.
+Maple has an elegant finish, appropriate for dining rooms, living rooms, and family rooms.

 The advantage of engineered wood flooring over laminate flooring is that most engineered wood can be sanded when inevitable scratches and dings develop.
 There are several things to keep in mind, though:

-– Limited Sanding: Engineered flooring cannot be sanded more than 1-3 times (depending on the thickness of the finish layer).
+Engineered flooring cannot be sanded more than 1-3 times (depending on the thickness of the finish layer).

 Because of the low tolerance for failure with sanding engineered wood, you should always have a professional do the sanding.
 It is very easy to gouge your engineered wood floor, revealing the plywood underneath.

-What About Areas With Light Moisture?
+What About Areas with Light Moisture?

 Engineered wood flooring works well in kitchens, basements, and bathrooms where there might betoo much moisture.
 It is not recommended for basements with more moisture or kids bathrooms where some other flooring option would last longer.